Anastasia (musical): Act II

 Anya, Vlad and Dmitry arrive in Paris and are swept up by the sights and sounds of the city ("Paris Holds the Key (to Your Heart)").
 When Vlad and Dmitry go off on their own, Anya visits the Pont Alexandre III bridge, named after Anastasia's grandfather, and she feels a strong connection to it ("Crossing a Bridge").

-Now a bitter, elderly woman, Dowager Empress Marie Feodorovna reads the letters from various women claiming to be Anastasia and, heartbroken, declares that she will see no more of them ("Close the Door").
+Now a bitter, elderly woman, Dowager Empress Maria Feodorovna reads the letters from various women claiming to be Anastasia and, heartbroken, declares that she will see no more of them ("Close the Door").
 As Gleb arrives in Paris, Lily parties at the Neva Club, where she and her guests reminisce about the old Russia ("Land of Yesterday").
 Lily is reunited with Vlad, with whom she is angry for stealing her jewelry when they were lovers.
 The two rekindle their scandalous romance and Vlad convinces her to let Anya meet the Dowager Empress at the ballet the next week ("The Countess and the Common Man").
 However, Vlad accidentally drops the ballet tickets and Gleb, overhearing their plans, reaffirms his loyalty to the Bolsheviks ("Land of Yesterday Reprise").

 At the hotel, Anya has a nightmare about the execution of the Romanovs ("A Nightmare").
 Dmitry comforts her and recounts a story of how he bowed to Anastasia at a parade as a young boy.
 Anya vividly remembers this, and the two realize that Anya is indeed the Grand Duchess Anastasia ("In a Crowd of Thousands").

 At the ballet, Vlad suspects that Anya and Dmitry are falling in love and is heartbroken on their behalf that the two can never be together ("Meant to Be").
 During the performance of Swan Lake, Anya sees the Dowager Empress and remembers her.
 The Dowager Empress also sees Anya and recognizes her, but clings to denial.
 Dmitry and Gleb (who is conflicted about whether or not to shoot Anya) reflect on their romantic feelings ("Quartet at the Ballet").

 After the ballet, Lily also recognizes Anya as Anastasia and immediately takes her to the Dowager Empress.
-Dmitry is anxious about the meeting and realizes that he is in love with Anya, but knows he must let her go to her family ("Everything to Win").
+Dmitry is anxious about the meeting and realizes that he has fallen in love with Anya, but knows he must let her go to her family ("Everything to Win").
 Anya leaves the meeting enraged, having learned from the Dowager Empress that Vlad and Dmitry intended to use her in their scheme for money.
 As she storms off, Dmitry waits for the Dowager Empress.
 Marie coldly dismisses him, but Dmitry disrespectfully stops her.
 He begs her to see Anya, but she refuses again.